storesafe/cordova-sqlite-storage/README.md

 - If you are using Visual Studio Express (2013), you may have to remove the Windows 8.0 build from the Visual Studio solution.
 - Due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866): If you use Cordova CLI for fully-automatic installation (as described here), you cannot run the project for "Any CPU" or "Mixed Platforms".
 Please specify a CPU type (such as x86 or x64).

-### To target all CPUs (partially manual)

-Make a clone of this project and in your clone, remove (or comment out) the items that include the `SQLite3.Windows.vcxproj` and `SQLite3.WindowsPhone.vcxproj` framework projects:
+**NOT RECOMMENDED:** To target all CPUs (partially manual): make a clone of this project and in your clone, remove (or comment out) the items that include the `SQLite3.Windows.vcxproj` and `SQLite3.WindowsPhone.vcxproj` framework projects:

 ```diff
 --- a/plugin.xml